scwindy/comp3111-lab2-2020f/readme.md

-Eclipse is so bad that I have to restart my work of Intellij all over again :(
+Eclipse is so bad that I have to restart my work on Intellij all over again :(